jonathanguven/weather/README.md

 ## Commands

 Weather Bot has 8 commands that users can use.
-4 of them are basic utility commands that provide basic info on the bot, the server, and the user.
-The other 4 are weather commands that deal with setting default values and fetching the weather.
+4 of them are basic utility commands.
+The other 4 are weather commands.

+### Weather Commands
+`/weather [opt: Location] [opt: Degree Symbol]` - Fetches the weather from the last set default location